openspending/osep/osep-04.md

 title: OpenSpending Data Package
 osep: 4
 created: 8 December 2013
-updated: 25 August 2014
+updated: 23 April 2014
-authors: Rufus Pollock
+authors: Rufus Pollock, Paul Walsh
 accepted:
+redirect_from: "/04-openspending-data-package.html"
 ---

 The specification of an OpenSpending Data Package is an essential part of the